contourdesign/machine-learning-challenge/README.md

 2. Clone the new repository to your computer.

-3. Give each model you choose their own Jupyter notebook, **do not use more than one model per notebook.**

-4. Save your best model to a file.
+3. Save your best model to a file.
 This will be the model used to test your accuracy and used for grading.

-5. Commit your Jupyter notebooks and model file and push them to GitHub.
+4. Commit your Jupyter notebooks and model file and push them to GitHub.

 ## Note